eagle-io/docs/source/topics/nodes/datasource_file.rst

 	See :ref:`Alarms and Notifications <outdated-alarm>`.

-Parameters
+Series
 ~~~~~~~~~~~
-The Parameters section allows you to manage the parameters associated with the Source.
+The Series section allows you to assign Series from the Source to New or Existing Parameters.

 .. raw:: latex